 I didn’t feel sad for Dulcie – I knew she was in a better place.
 I did rue my own loss, though, especially that I wouldn’t get to spend the time with her that I so long desired.
 But I had to accept that God overruled in this matter, and He knows best.
 He makes no mistakes.

-That is not the end of the story.
+But that is not the end of my story.

 Harold continued to live at Rannes.
 For some time prior to my aunt’s death, he had ceased eating properly, he was drinking too much, and he was not looking after himself.
 Tragically, Harold died just 6 months after Dulcie, on 23 May 1984, aged 71.